kristoff-it/zine-ssg.io/content/documentation/deploying/github-pages.md

 ## About
 This guide assumes that you're already familiar with GitHub Pages.
 Please refer [the official GitHub Pages documentation](https://pages.github.com/) for more info.

-If you're a developer looking to deploy a static website to GitHub Pages, you have two main options.

 ## 1. Build locally
 The first one, which is more efficient, is to build the website locally and commit it to the correct branch/subdir.

 Currently Zine doesn't offer any help automating this process, but in the future it might.

+**NOTE: currently Zine doesn't clean `zig-out/` across rebuilds so you will have to it manually.**

 ## 2. Use GitHub Actions

-This one is a more hands-off, but slower option.
+This is a more popular, but slower option.

-It is inherently slower because of all the overhead introduced by GitHub Actions.
-Additionally, Zine is a collection of tools compiled on demand by your build script, which is a bad match for GitHub Actions given its ephemeral nature.

-One day we might maintain a set of Zine actions that pre-builds Zine once for everybody but, in the meantime, the following workflow definition will use the GitHub's caching system to cache builds of Zine for you.
+GitHub Actions runner have an inherent overhead and, since Zine is a collection of tools that gets compiled on-demand, your runner will need to do some work that wounldn't be necessary with a single-executable tool.

+Luckly, the build can be cached by adding a few lines to your GitHub Actions workflow.

+[This site currently builds in 25-35 seconds](https://github.com/kristoff-it/zine/actions), of which 9 are spent setting up Zig, 2 restoring the Zine tools cache, and 1 for the actual site build.

 ***`.github/workflows/gh-pages.yml`***
 ```